MainasuK/TASC/README.md

 Personal practices of The Art and Science of C

-In the chapter 7, I meet some problem to use the library from this book.
+In the chapter 7, I meet some problems to use the library from this book.
 This library is too old to use.
 You must use THINK C or Turbo C++ to run it.
 So I just learn some OpenGL to build the DrawTools which behaviour likes the "graphics.h".